 Fern-leafed peonies, include Paeonia tenuifolia and a few cultivars.
 These delicate plants have dark red flowers and beautiful fern-like foliage quite unlike the other peony types.

 Spent flowers should be deadheaded to prevent fungal diseases and to keep the plants attractive.
 Cut off the flower stalks down to just above a strong leaf.

 In the fall, cut the entire plant back to just above ground level.
 Remove and destroy the debris to eliminate fungal spores that might reinfect the plant in spring.

 Peonies are best propagated by digging up and dividing the rhizomatous root clumps, but this is a somewhat tricky operation.
 Here's how to do it:

-- In fall, cut back the plant's stalks to a few inches above ground level, then carefully dig up the entire plant.
+- In fall, use pruners to cut back the plant's stalks to a few inches above ground level, then carefully dig up the entire plant.